 In 1988 AB 1725 (Vasconcellos) passed as law.
 In that law, community college districts were tasked with working towards a goal of having a minimum of 75% of all class hours taught by full-time faculty members.
 In 2023 a California state auditors report determined that only 18 of California's 73 community college districts have ever reached the point of 75% full-time faculty.
 No district has been able to maintain that level for more than a few years and the percentage of full-time faculty has continued to decrease.
 Part-time faculty continue to be a significant force in community colleges and have a direct impact on student success.

-Additional ASCCC actions and Legislation has had an impact on the lives and roles of Part-Time Faculty in California Community Colleges
+Additional legislation and ASCCC actions have had an impact on the lives and roles of Part-Time Faculty in California Community Colleges